kelvinj2428-ctrl/SimpleMovieDatabaseCSharp/README.md

 # SimpleMovieDatabaseCSharp
-A simple movie database for teaching front-end, back-end, and full-stack concepts from scratch using no frameworks.
+A simple movie database for teaching front-end, back-end, and full-stack concepts.
+Made from scratch; using no frameworks.

 ## Overview
 A simple movie database website that allows users to: